-Except for trade and bills receivables with gross carrying amount of RMB3,300,000 (2022: RMB26,077,000), that are assessed individually, the Group performed impairment assessment for the remaining trade and bills receivables equal to lifetime ECLs, which is calculated using a provision matrix.
+Except for trade receivables with gross carrying amount of RMB3,300,000 (2023: RMB3,300,000), that are assessed individually, the Group performed impairment assessment for the remaining trade receivables equal to lifetime ECLs, which is calculated using a provision matrix.
 As the Group's historical credit loss experience does not indicate significantly different loss patterns for different customer segments, the impairment losses based on past due status is not further distinguished between the Group's different customer bases.

-31. FINANCIAL RISK MANAGEMENT, OBJECTIVES AND POLICIES (Continued)
+32. FINANCIAL RISK MANAGEMENT, OBJECTIVES AND POLICIES (Continued)